-CROSS REF.: 2:20 (Powers and Duties of the School Board; Indemnification), 5:20 (Workplace Harassment Prohibited), 5:30 (Hiring Process and Criteria), 5:100 (Staff Development Program), 5:120 (Employee Ethics; Conduct; and Conflict of Interest), 5:150 (Personnel Records), 5:200 (Terms and Conditions of Employment and Dismissal), 5:290 (Employment Terminations and Suspensions), 6:120 (Education of Children with Disabilities), 6:250 (Community Resource Persons and Volunteers), 7:20 (Harassment of Students Prohibited), 7:150 (Agency and Police Interviews) ADOPTED: February 22, 2011 REVISED: January 24, 2012; March 25, 2014; June 14, 2016; December 12, 2017; February 27, 2018; July 14, 2020 5:90 Page 2 of 2 Staff Development Program Please refer to the following current agreement: "Agreement between Board of Education of Elmhurst Community Unit District 205 and Elmhurst Paraprofessional and School Related Personnel Council."
-For employees not covered by this agreement:

-The Superintendent or designee shall implement a staff development program.
+CROSS REF.: 2:20 (Powers and Duties of the Board of Education), 5:20 (Harassment Prohibited), 5:100 (Staff Development Program), 5:120 (Ethics and Conduct), 5:150 (Personnel Records), 6:120 (Education of Children with Disabilities), 6:250 (Community Resource Persons and Volunteers), 7:20 (Harassment of Students Prohibited), 7:150 (Agency and Police Interviews) ADOPTED: February 22, 2011 REVISED: January 24, 2012 March 25, 2014 June 14, 2016 December 12, 2017 February 27, 2018 5:90 Page 2 of 2 Staff Development Program Please refer to the following current agreement: "Agreement between Board of Education of Elmhurst Community Unit District 205 and Elmhurst Paraprofessional and School Related Personnel Council."
+For employees not covered by this agreement: The Superintendent or designee shall implement a staff development program.
 The goal of such program shall be to update and improve the skills and knowledge of staff members in order to achieve and maintain a high level of job performance and satisfaction.
 Additionally, the development program for licensed staff members shall be designed to effectuate the District and School Improvement Plans so that student learning objectives meet or exceed goals established by the District and State.
 The staff development program shall provide, at a minimum, at least once every two years, the inservice training of licensed school personnel and administrators on current best practices regarding the identification and treatment of attention deficit disorder and attention deficit hyperactivity disorder, the application of non-aversive behavioral interventions in the school environment, and the use of psychotropic or psychostimulant medication for school-age children.
 The staff development program shall provide, at a minimum, once every two years, the in-service training of all District staff on educator ethics, teacher-student conduct, and school employee-student conduct.
 The Superintendent shall develop protocols for administering youth suicide awareness and prevention education to staff consistent with Board policy 7:290, Suicide and Depression Awareness and Prevention.
 LEGAL REF.: Healthy, Hunger-Free Kids Act of 2010, 42 U.S.C. §1758b, Pub.
 L. 111-296.
 7 C.F.R.
 Parts 210 and 235.